cbrt-mihai/ArduinoTriviaMurderParty/README.md

 ## Description

   <p> Trivia Murder Party is a minigame where you need to answer as many questions right, if you want to survive as long as possible.
 The game has two disting difficulties: easy and hard, for both the casual and the knowledgeable.
 Game topics range from anime and games, to geography and music, so that anyone can enjoy the game. </p>

+## How to play

+  <p> Before you start a new game, you should select a difficulty and change your name.
+To change the difficulty, scroll down until you find the "Difficulty" tab and then using your joystick, swipe left or right to select your desired difficulty.
+To change your name, scroll down until you find the "Change name" tab and then select swipe left to select Yes.
+You will then see AAAAA as your default name; to change it go to the letter you want to change, click the joystick and then use the up/down motion to select the desired letter.
+Click again to disengage the letter.
+When you are done, scroll right to "BACK" and click on it to go to the main menu.  </p>

 ![proj1_setup](https://github.com/cbrt-mihai/ArduinoTriviaMurderParty/blob/main/setup/setup.jpg?raw=true)